 “Material interests” here refers to the motivations that derive from the natural human desires for consumption, comfort, security, etc. It excludes both inordinate greed and ethical concerns.
 The term thus denotes the core tendencies we all share due to our biological constitutions.
 By “global rich” I mean those whose material satisfactions substantially exceed the global average.
 This includes the large majority in the rich countries and a small minority in the poor countries.
 For brevity I shorten these terms to “interests” and “the rich”.

-In a nutshell, my argument is this: sustainability conflicts with the interests of the rich, the IPCC is a strong voice against sustainability, and the rich are thus motivated to support the IPCC.
+In a nutshell, my argument is this: sustainability conflicts with the interests of the rich, the IPCC is a strong voice against sustainability, and the rich are therefore motivated to support the organization.
 Note that, consistent with the above definitions, this argument assigns no blame.
 It simply points out that, if the rich are to forsake the IPCC and its ecocidal strategy, they must overcome not just the manipulations imposed from without but also the interests gnawing from within.

 My claim that sustainability conflicts with rich-world interests is based on the following logic: The biosphere is currently in critical condition due to the over-expansion of the global economy.
 This means the economy must rapidly contract.
 But two of the three ways to achieve this end – efficiency improvements and population reductions – can be implemented only gradually.
 Therefore, contraction must initially be achieved through the only remaining option: consumption reductions.
 However, the poor cannot decrease their consumption without morally repugnant consequences, so this burden must be borne by the rich.